radixsh/ecs-170-project/README.md

   distribution families, concatenated with the network's guesses for that dimension's mean and standard deviation)

+Next steps:
-Next steps: take stock of current performance, generate some nice pretty graphs, move on to multivariate data analysis, move on to more types of distributions.
+[x] Move on to more types of distributions
+[ ] Train the model separately on different runs, and save only the best one to `model_weights.pth` (currently, it's saving the last run's weights, not the best one)
+[ ] Measure current performance, generate some nice pretty graphs [ ] Sanity-check the model's performance: For a few different queries, graph the samples provided to the model, and overlay both the model's guesses and the true distribution family, mean, and standard deviation
+[ ] Move on to multi-dimensional data

 ## Main useful files
 ### analyze_performance.py